AI

 The problem shows up six months later.
 You have spent substantial compensation on a full-time executive who has conducted vendor evaluations, produced strategy documents, but delivered zero measurable business impact.
 I have seen this pattern enough times to predict it: hiring a full-time Chief AI Officer before you understand what success looks like wastes resources you need for actual implementation.

 Fractional AI leadership solves this.
 One to three days per week.
 Executive-grade strategy, governance, and technical oversight.
 Significantly lower investment while you figure out if AI can actually move your numbers.
+The model has exploded - Deloitte projects 35% of US companies will have at least one fractional executive by end of 2025, with 310% growth in interim C-level placements since 2020.

 Here is when you should engage fractional leadership: when AI prototypes threaten significant spend, risk, or opportunity.
 Specifically, when inference costs exceed 15% of gross margin or grow faster than revenue.
 When regulatory compliance questions arise.
 When your engineering team has built three different RAG implementations that do not talk to each other.

 You move to full-time when AI becomes core to competitive advantage.
 When you have proven business cases with clear ROI.
 When AI initiatives span enough of the organization that part-time oversight cannot keep up.
+More than half of CAIOs already report directly to the CEO or board, signaling how strategic this role has become - and among FTSE 100 companies, nearly 48% now have a CAIO or equivalent, with 65% of these appointed in just the past two years.

 What a Head of AI actually does